 Students who are struggling in a course should consult with the class professor to determine if any additional class work may be done to put the student in better standing.
 There is also the possibility of finding a tutor to help you understand course materials.
 To find a tutor, check with the course professor for recommendations, consult with the coordinator of academic support services, or advertise on your own.
 Please note that arrangements for the scheduling of and remuneration for these tutors is left to the responsibility of the student.
 Students who are in danger of failing a class may also desire (perhaps even be required) to meet with the academic dean.

 You may request that the registrar add you to a waiting list if any spaces become available in the class.
 You may also find that the course is offered at another time or at another seminary location.
-Finally, you may be able to take the class in another quarter.
+Finally, you may be able to take the class in a future term.

 After the deadline for grades has past, changing of grades is at the discretion of the professor of your class and the academic dean.